 We are a specialty pharmaceutical company focused on developing pharmaceutical products using our proprietary Biochronomer polymer-based drug delivery technology.
 The Biochronomer technology consists of bioerodible polymers designed to release drugs over a defined period of time.
 Our primary focus is on our lead product candidate, APF530, which is being developed for the prevention of chemotherapy-induced nausea and vomiting (CINV).
 APF530 contains the 5-HT3 antagonist, granisetron, formulated in our proprietary Biochronomer drug delivery system, which allows therapeutic drug levels to be maintained for five days with a single subcutaneous injection.
 In May 2009, we filed a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) seeking approval for APF530.
 During 2008, APF530 completed a pivotal Phase 3 clinical trial which was the basis for the application.
 In March 2010, we received a Complete Response Letter on the APF530 NDA.
 Since receiving the Complete Response Letter, we have been working to address the issues raised by the FDA.
 We met with the FDA in February and March 2011 to clarify the work needed to resubmit the NDA.
 Based on our discussions with the FDA and our assessment of the work remaining, we expect to resubmit the APF530 NDA during the first half of 2012.
-If we obtain regulatory approval for APF530, we intend to seek a collaborative arrangement to commercialize APF530, or anticipate obtaining additional funding and resources that would be required to launch APF530 without a nartner.
+If we obtain regulatory approval for APF530, we intend to seek a collaborative arrangement to commercialize APF530, or anticipate obtaining additional funding and resources that would be required to launch APF530 without a partner.

 In addition to APF530, we have a pipeline of other product candidates that use our Biochronomer technology.
-One product candidate, an undisclosed opiate for a long-acting pain management product, has been licensed on a world-wide basis to Merial Limited for use with companion animals.
 Further development of our pipeline products has been temporarily deferred in order to focus managerial and financial resources on a resubmission responsive to issues identified in the March 2010 Complete Response Letter.